Holy Rosary Parish Church (Angeles City): History

 The backyard of the church became the execution grounds from 1896-1898 during tensions between Filipino rebels and the Spanish forces.
 The church was also used by the U.S. Army as a military hospital from 1899 to 1900.
 During World War II, the church's belfry was destroyed; it was restored by the government with the help of American troops and was finished by early 1944.

 In 2023, the two busiest times of the year at the church are the Good Friday Procession, where bare-footed followers of the Apung Mamacalulu, or Lord of the Holy Sepulchre, join the procession in the city proper; and the Easter Sunday celebration of Salubong that ends with the traditional meeting of the Risen Christ and Virgin Mary amidst fireworks.

+The parish announced the elevation of the historic church to the status of minor basilica by Pope Leo XIV during their morning mass on February 7, 2026 (pontifical decree was issued on 21 January 2026).
+The church was solemnly declared as minor basilica on June 10, 2026, making it the first in the Archdiocese of San Fernando and in the province of Pampanga.

 2019 Luzon earthquake

-On April 22, 2019, a 6.1 magnitude earthquake struck the island of Luzon in the Philippines, leaving at least 18 dead, three missing and injuring at least 256 others.
-Despite the epicenter being in Zambales, most of the damage to infrastructure occurred in the neighboring province of Pampanga, which suffered damage to 29 buildings and structures, including churches.

 During the 2019 Luzon earthquake, the church sustained critical damage in two pillars and several windows' concrete frames, as well as cracks in several walls on the ceiling.